-Above ground pool heaters make it possible to enjoy the pool for longer than just two hot months during the summer.
+An above-ground pool heater makes it possible to enjoy your pool for longer than just two hot months during the summer.
 The amount of difficulty involved really depends on the type of heater.
 There are gas heaters, electric heaters, and solar heaters.
 Normally a solar heater will have much lower energy costs but the actual pool heating may be inconsistent.
 Determine which works best for your pool and weather.
 Even if the weather is hot out, this does not ensure that the water will be warm.

 Step 1 - Pick a Location

 The area where the heater will be placed should be level.
 It is also not a good idea to place the heater directly on the ground.
 A cement slab is best but stone patio blocks will also work well.
 If the heater is powered by gas then it should be placed near the gas supply or gas line.
 Solar heaters will not require a connection to the house and can be placed anywhere, though a sunny spot is best.

 Normally the heater will have a water connection line between the pump and the return output.
 This way clean water will enter the heater and then from the heater the warm water will go back into the pool.
 It will be necessary to gut out a section of the pump return to install an elbow joint.
 A hacksaw will easily do the job.
 Run a hose or pipe from the pump to the heater input and then another line from the heater output to the pool return.
 Glue all of the pipes together using PVC cement.

 Check to see if you can install the electrical line yourself or if a professional electrician is needed.
 This will vary depending on your town’s laws.
 An electrical line will need to be run from the heater to the breaker box.